 The selection of a Design-Build Team will involve both technical quality and price.
 The Technical Proposals will be presented to the TRC for evaluation.
 The TRC shall first determine whether the proposals are responsive to the requirements of the Request for Proposals.
 The Department reserves the right to ask for clarification on any item in the Technical Proposal.
 A written response to this request for clarification shall be provided to the Department prior to the opening of the Price Proposals.
 The contents of the written response may affect the Technical Review Committee's determination of the Technical Proposal's responsiveness and / or the overall evaluation of the Technical Proposal.
-If any commitments or clarifications provided in the written response will govern and be incorporated into the contract.
+If any commitments or clarifications provided in the written response conflict with the contents of the Technical Proposal, the contents of the written response will govern and be incorporated into the contract.